Posts!

 Clarity in life is realizing that those you considered to be heroes all signed on the line and were then sold to you and the marketing was soooo very good that you didn’t see it coming until it was too late; Che’s face on your t-shirt.

 You can still rebel.
 You can delete your social media and not shop for dropshipped garbage from Temu or Shein (or Amazon).
 You can install ad blockers and download media from questionable locations on the internet.
-You can rebel by not paying hundreds or even thousands of dollars watch a band who once told you to think for yourself play a two hour nostalgia set list because they know their fans won’t won’t be happy unless they hear songs primarily off the first three or four albums.
+You can rebel by not paying hundreds or even thousands of dollars watch a band who once told you to think for yourself play a two hour nostalgia set list because they know their fans won’t be happy unless they hear songs primarily off the first three or four albums.

 Or you can go right ahead and do all of those things.
 You can do whatever you want.
 Don’t forget, you’re supposed to think for yourself.